-However, the Bure Homage household was in decline and in 1938, the furniture and effects of Bure Homage were auctioned in a three day sale and in 1939, the house and estate were offered for sale.
+However, the Bure Homage household was in decline and in 1938, the furniture and effects of Bure Homage were auctioned in a three day sale and in 1939, the house and estate were offered for sale by Frank Ricardo and his sister Katherine Ricardo, and bought by William and Elizabeth MacKeen.
 The manor house and that part of the surrounding ground which became the wartime airfield was requisitioned by the Ministry of Supply.
 During the war it was occupied as an Officers' Mess of the American Air force, associated with the war time airfield which was extended with a grass runway.
 In 1945, Bure Homage was used as a barracks for members of the Royal Corps of Signals attached to S.R.D.E. but suffered considerable deterioration.
 The house was demolished in February 1957 by MOD and replaced by housing.

-The remainder of the Bure Homage estate (the land between Bure Homage and Avon Beach and Friars Cliff) was split into many plots and sold by William Boulton and others in the early 1960's.
+The remainder of the Bure Homage estate (the land between Bure Homage and Avon Beach and Friars Cliff) was split into many plots and sold by William Boulton in 1953.

 Behind the wood is Fisher's field, bordering Somerford Road.